Charles de Grimaldi-Régusse: Career

 He served as parliamentary advisor to the Parlement of Aix-en-Provence in 1633, and as Président à mortier in 1643.
 In 1649, Régusse became a marquisate, and thus he became a significant landowner.
-He served as Commissioner to King Louis XIV of France at the Assembly in Aubagne in 1652.
+He served as Commissioner to King Louis XIV at the Assembly in Aubagne in 1652.

 However, he was exposed as a "rebel" to Louis XIV by Jean-Baptiste de Forbin-Maynier of Oppède (1648-1673), Président à mortier of the Parlement of Aix-en-Provence in 1673, and exiled in Issoudun for eleven months.
 Indeed, together with Antoine de Valbelle, he was opposed to taxes levied by the King, which contravened the taxes he and Antoine de Valbelle levied on merchants from Egypt (levying more taxes on those of Marseille than those of La Ciotat).
 In January 1660, King Louis XIV visited him at his private residence.
 However, he was exiled again from 1661 to 1664, this time in Abbeville.

-Upon his return in 1664, he became President of the Parlement of Aix-en-Provence again.
-In 1667, he was appointed to the Conseil d'État privé, the precursor to the Conseil d'Etat, whereby he received a stipend of 2,000 French livres.
-Later, he purchased the baronetcy of Roumoules.
+According to the investigators of the time, the exile made him extremely bitter, causing him to begin the murder spree.
+His return in 1664 is considered to be the date of the start of his criminal actions.